ruiwu1990/jessie_fire_simulation/README.md

 #Docker Quick start
-1. All the server components should be run in Ubuntu 16.04.
-2. You need to install the docker engine and here is the official link how to do it:
+1. You need to install the docker engine and here is the official link how to do it:
 [Docker Engine Install Official link](https://docs.docker.com/engine/installation/linux/ubuntu/#install-using-the-repository).
 The system has been tested with Docker version 17.03 and 17.05
+2. All the server components should work if you have installed docker correctly.
 3. Install